Battalion of Saints: History

 The band went through numerous lineup changes before touring the United States and Canada from 1984–1985 with George Anthony, Chris Smith, James Cooper and Joey Wrecked (Maya).
 Half-way through the 1985 summer tour, the road manager Captain Scarlett (David Lloyd) replaced James Cooper on bass.

 The band officially broke up in 1985.
 Singer George Anthony re-formed the band in 1995 with Terry "Tezz" Roberts (veteran of British punk bands Discharge, Broken Bones, and U.K. Subs) and signed with Taang!
 Records, which reissued most of their material on the Death-R-Us CD.
+While on tour Battalion Of Saints performed at legendary CBGB's and the Pipeline in Newark, NJ.
+They recorded a Live L.P. with producer and sound engineer Marty Munsch of Punk Rock Records.